schartz/invideocall/README.md

 Installing Required Modules:
 ----------------------------

- - Type `yarn install` in the root folder to install Easyrtc lib.
+Installation is pretty straightforward.
+At its very heart, its your run of the mill node app.

- - `cd` into `invideoCallApp` folder and run `yarn install` again to fetch the app dependencies.
+ - Execute `yarn install` in the root folder to install dependencies.
  - This will read the package.json file to find and install the required modules including EasyRTC, Express, and Socket.io.
  - Required modules will go into a new 'node_modules' sub-folders.